ameensol/rage-stream/README.md

 If the recipient cancels the Sablier stream directly using the Sablier contract, the remaining unvested tokens will be transferred to the StreamPie contract.
 Anyone can call `withdrawTokens` at that point to withdraw the balance of the StreamPie contract to the owner.

+Each StreamPie contract can be used for exactly one tokenized sablier stream (the `createStreamPie` function can only be called once).

+In theory you could ragestream a StreamPie into another StreamPie... but I didn't need that for my use case and am leaving it up you, anon.

 ### Dev Notes

 Rage stream functionality added to [Sablier](https://github.com/sablierhq/sablier).